 The Senal PMC-II studio monitor controller is one of the best cheap studio monitor controllers around.
 Its compact design gets straight to the point and avoids any confusing labels.
 With 2 XLR inputs/outputs, and 1 stereo ¼” input/output jack, you’ll have everything you need to get started recording.

 - Compact, 8 x 3.8 x 3.2 inch design

-- Multiple inputs/outputs for MIDI and ¼” audio jacks
+- Multiple inputs/outputs for XLR and ¼” audio jacks

 - Simple to use, 2-button 1-knob display